Skip to content

 Article X — Amendments to these bylaws

-Standard amendment threshold: 2 of N managing-board approvals + 75% advisory-board majority.
+§1.
+Standard amendment threshold.
+2 of N managing-board approvals + ≥75% advisory-board approval per Article IV-A.

-Bootstrap clause: until the national advisory board reaches twelve (12) seated and active members, bylaws may be amended by six of the eight original board members (75% of the original cohort) plus documented cause for the amendment.
-This bootstrap path expires automatically once advisory reaches 12 and is replaced by the standard threshold above.
-The bootstrap path does not apply to sticky provisions enumerated below; sticky provisions require 100% of seated admins plus a 60-day public comment period regardless of bootstrap status.
+§2.
+Bootstrap clause.
+Until the national advisory board reaches twelve (12) seated and active members, bylaws may be amended by six of the eight original board members (75% of the original cohort) plus documented cause for the amendment.
+This bootstrap path expires automatically once advisory reaches 12 and is replaced by the standard threshold in §1.
+The bootstrap path does not apply to sticky provisions enumerated in §4 below; sticky provisions require 100% of seated admins plus a 60-day public comment period regardless of bootstrap status.
 The point: an emergency-onboarding shortcut cannot quietly weaken the constitutional commitments it was meant to protect.

 • The data-trust commitments in Article VII (registrant data is deleted, not transferred, on dissolution; subpoena disclosure procedure)